edwinrlambert/Cyclistic-Bike-Share-Analysis/README.md

 **Observation**:

 - We can see that for **Stony Island Ave & 63rd St**, there is a value as 0.0 for latitude and longitude.
 Therefore, let's search throughout the start_lat, start_lng and end_lat, end_lng for values with 0.0 as the values.
   - Upon running the query, I found that there are no values for start station names with start_lat and start_lng with 0.0 as the value.
   - And for end station names, I found it's only the one value of "Stony Island Ave & 63rd St" that have 0.0 as the value.

 **Action Item**:

 - We're going to fill in the value for the null and 0.0 values in end_lat and end_lng to the same value mentioned above.

-#### **Finding the member types available in thsi dataset**
+#### **Finding the member types available in this dataset**

 There are two types of members in this dataset:

 - casual riders
 - rides with membership

+### **Data Cleaning**

+Based on our exploration, we are going to clean the data step by step.
+We are using the `CREATE TABLE` to create a cleaned data and pass in all the separate sections as `WITH tablename` queries, so that it can be streamlined.

+1. First, we create a query to drop the cleaned table, if existing.
+2. Then we create the cleaned table as
+   1. Exclude trips that are shorter than one minute or longer than one day as outliers, in the assumption that shorter rides were workers and people testing the bikes, or unsatisfied by the condition of the bikes and that longer rides are people forgetting to return the bikes or the bikes being stolen.
+   2. Replace specific duplicate station IDs with unique identifiers that starts with 21/23.
+   3. Find the minimum latitude and longitude for each station to handle missing values.
+   4. Use the minimum coordinates found in the previous step to fill in missing values for end coordinates.
+   5. Replace null station names with "Unknown" and null station IDs with '0'.
+   6. Exclude rows that lack end destination information.
+   7. Finalize the table with all cleaned data.

+## **III.
+PROCESS**

+We're going to continue using SQL for our process phase as Excel have a limit of 1,048,576 rows.